UniversalAptronym/Locus-Server/Instructions/Getting_a_Domain_Name_(Web_URL).md

 This section will show you how to get a web domain and sign up for Cloudflare, a company which provides (among other things) web traffic routing services.
 As of 2025, Cloudflare's services cost about $10/yr.
 This section may be harder to understand if you're unfamiliar with internet backend terminology, but it's not technically complicated.
 In essence, you're filling out paperwork.

-Note: Updates to Cloudflare's website may cause its user interface or layout to be different than it's shown in the following pictures.
+Note: Updates to Cloudflare's website may cause its user interface or layout to differ from its depiction in the following images.
 If this is the case, please leave a note in the `Issues` tab of the Locus Server's Github repository.

 1. Go to [IPchicken](https://ipchicken.com/) to find your router's **global IP address**.
 It should be of the form **XXX.XXX.XXX.XXX**, where each **XXX** can be 1, 2, or 3 digits.
 This is the mailbox for your piece of the internet. **Write this down.** It will be used in this section and future sections.